KEMONOYA/zettelkasten/ZETTELKASTEN/Voltage.md

 # Voltage

-*Voltage* between two points of a circuit is defined as the potential energy needed to transfer a unit charge from the first point to the second.
+*Voltage* (also called the *potential difference*) between two points of a circuit is defined as the potential energy needed to transfer a unit charge from the first point to the second.
 Or equivalently, the potential energy lost in transferring a unit charge between the two points.
 Mathematically, this means
 $$\Delta V = \frac{\Delta U}{q} \hspace{0.2cm}\text{ or }\hspace{0.2cm}V_{AB}=V_{A}-V_{B}=\frac{U_{A}-U_{B}}{q},$$
 where $U$ is the [[potential energy at a point of a conductor]], direction of current is assumed to be the conventional direction and test charges $q$ are assumed positive.
 It is measured in $\text{Joule}/\text{Coulomb}$, more commonly named a $\text{Volt}$.
 The formula above is read as
 $$\text{voltage drop from A to B} = \frac{\text{energy lost in transferring charge } q \text{ from A to B}}{\text{charge }q}.$$